pablopunk/microsec/readme.md

 Fetch it with _microsec_!:

 Deploy this microservice and run it with `npm start`.
-Let's say you're deploy is on this url: `https://secure9000.pro`.
+Let's say you're deployment is on this url: `https://secure9000.pro`.

 ```js
 // Javascript example